Family Group Conference

+Definition

-A Family Group Conference (FGC), is a mediated formal meeting between family members and other officials such as social workers and police in regards to the care and protection or criminal offending of a child or adolescent.
-FGCs originated in New Zealand, and were originally used to allow social work practice to work with and not against Māori values and culture.
-The Children, Young Persons, and Their Families Act 1989 made them a central part of practice and services where serious decisions about children are to be made.
+Family Group Conferencing (FGC) is one of the three most important restorative justice practices, the other two being victim-offender mediation and circles.
+Following a crime or harm, FGC aims to provide a route for reconciliation through a mediated formal meeting between family members and other officials such as social workers and police in regards to the care and protection or criminal offending of a child or adolescent.

+Origins

-The Family Group Conference is where the whole whānau (family & extended family members), can help and make decisions about the best way to support the family and take care of their child.
+Some scholars have claimed that FGCs originated in New Zealand and was drawn from Māori values and culture.
+According to these values, the whole whānau (family & extended family members), can help and make decisions about the best way to support the family and take care of their child.
 It is a formal meeting in which the family, the whānau of the child, and professional practitioners work closely together to make a decision that best meet the needs of the child.
 The process has four main stages, which includes a meeting where professionals inform the family of the concerns they have, followed by private family time, where the family alone can develop a plan that addresses the concerns that have been raised.
 The plan is then presented to the professionals who should support it if the concerns have been addressed and it does not put the child at risk.
 The meetings are facilitated and co-ordinated by people independent of casework decisions in the agency working with the family.

-FGCs are used in care and protection cases.
-They have also been described as the ‘lynch-pin’ of the New Zealand youth justice system.
+New Zealand's Children, Young Persons, and Their Families Act 1989 made them a central part of practice and services where serious decisions about children are to be made.FGCs are used in care and protection cases.
+They have also been described as the 'lynch-pin' of the New Zealand youth justice system.